ddiezdeb/cse15l-lab-reports/Lab1.md

 ![Image](ls Screenshot.png)

   I was at lecture1 when I ran `ls` with no argument and it showed me all of the files inside of the lecture1  directory.
-Next I ran the command `ls messages`.
+Next I ran the command `ls messages` which showed me the files inside of that directory.
 Then the last time I tried it I got an error when attempting to run `ls hello.java` because `ls` does not work for files.

 ![Image](cat Screenshot.png)

   I was at lecture1/messages when I ran `cat en-us.txt` which gave me the text for that file.
-Then I ran it again immediately and `cat en-us.txt fr.txt` which concatenated both of the text files and output them to the terminal.
-The no-arg `cat` and trying to use `cat` on a directory give an error.
+Then I ran it again and `cat en-us.txt fr.txt` concatenated both of the text files and output them to the terminal.
+Then I tried doing a no-arg `cat` and trying to use `cat` on a directory and it gave an error because it only works for files.